Are you looking for the best knee wraps to get you going with your squat routines?

 Here are some things to consider before ordering your pair of knee wraps.

 You’ll find knee wraps mostly come as elastics.
 It might be a bit of an ego check, but how strong you are should factor into the material you choose.
+Most knee wraps are made of neoprene material that ensure optimum flexibility so that you can easily adjust the gear to your desired compression.

 Good knee wraps will be stiff and will feel tight against your knee.
 You want a pair that rates well and lasts a long time.